Pragmatic B2B SaaS Design: The Listing Page

 Basic

-It features an illustration, a title and a short description of the page’s content
+Features an illustration, a title, and a short description of the page’s content.
+Gives users confidence they’re in the right place.

 With action